rahul20805/traintraffic-ai-control/README.md

 ## Features

-- Streaming text responses powered by the [AI SDK by Vercel](https://sdk.vercel.ai/docs), allowing multiple AI providers to be used interchangeably with just a few lines of code.
+- Streaming text responses powered by the Ayratech allowing multiple AI providers to be used interchangeably with just a few lines of code.
 - Built-in tool integration for extending AI capabilities (demonstrated with a weather tool example).
 - Reasoning model support.
 - [shadcn/ui](https://ui.shadcn.com/) components for a modern, responsive UI powered by [Tailwind CSS](https://tailwindcss.com).